aus-plant-phenomics-network/amiga-fastapi/README.md

 This repository was created from the Amiga React/FastAPI template, following the guide [here](https://amiga.farm-ng.com/docs/brain/brain-apps/).

 ## Application Overview
-The application is comprised of two services, the `lidar-service` and the `lidar-app` which are defined in the `manifest.json` file.
+The application includes two services, the `lidar-service` and the `lidar-app` which are defined in the `manifest.json` file.

 ### lidar-service
 The LiDAR service is based heavily on the [example code available with the SICK API](https://github.com/SICKAG/sick_scan_xd/blob/develop/examples/python/minimum_sick_scan_api_client.py), merged into the [example service available](https://amiga.farm-ng.com/docs/examples/service_counter/) from farm-ng.